3 Phytoplankton Size Class

 3.2 Key Results and Visualizations

-On Georges Bank, the early winter bloom was most likely associated with diatoms, however the above average microplankton fraction from April through August can be attributed to the dinoflagellate Tripos muelleri.
+Total chlorophyll concentrations on Georges Bank were above average for most of the year.
+The early winter bloom was most likely associated with diatoms, however the above average chlorophyll, primary production and microplankton fraction from April through August can be attributed to the dinoflagellate Tripos muelleri.

-In the Gulf of Maine, the early winter bloom was most likely associated with diatoms, however the record high microplankton fraction from April through August can be attributed to the dinoflagellate Tripos muelleri.
+Total chlorophyll concentrations in the Gulf of Maine were above average for most of the year.
+The early winter bloom was most likely associated with diatoms, however the record high chlorophyll, primary production and microplankton fraction from April through August can be attributed to the dinoflagellate Tripos muelleri.

 3.3 Indicator statistics